eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 ##### 6.5.2.3 User validates that Wallet Solution is usable with relevant PIDs

 A User installs a Wallet Unit because they want to obtain and use one or more PIDs.
 However, PID Providers are not required to support all Wallet Solutions in the EUDI Wallet ecosystem.
 'Support' here means that the PID Provider is willing to issue a PID to an instance of a given Wallet Solution on request of the User.
 Instead, a PID Provider may choose to support only a single Wallet Solution or a limited number of Wallet Solutions.
-Therefore, each PID Provider will publish a list of Wallet Solutions that they support, such that a User that wants or needs to request a PID from that PID Provider know which Wallet Unit they should install.
+Therefore, each PID Provider will publish a list of Wallet Solutions that they support, such that a User that wants to request a PID from that PID Provider knows which Wallet Unit they should install.
 This list could be published, for example, on the PID Provider's website.

 Conversely, a Wallet Solution is not required to support all PID Providers, where 'support' means that it is able to request the issuance of a PID from a PID Provider.
 Each Wallet Provider will, prior to or during installation of a Wallet Unit, let the User know which PID Providers are supported by this Wallet Unit.